MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutParameters.md

 ## One more thing: The importance of using default text

-When implementing dynamic text in your ad copy you should provide a default string —for example, {Param1:default} — that the system will use if Param1 for a keyword is null or empty, or if including the Param1 substitution value will cause the expanded string to exceed the element’s limit; otherwise the ad will not serve.
+When implementing dynamic text in your ad copy you should provide a default string â€”for example, {Param1:default} â€” that the system will use if Param1 for a keyword is null or empty, or if including the Param1 substitution value will cause the expanded string to exceed the elementâ€™s limit; otherwise the ad will not serve.
 In some cases, if your default text is deemed more relevant than your substituted text the system can use that instead.

 When you use any dynamic text, such as {param1} or {keyword}, make sure you don't end up with ads that exceed the character limits: